-- Well-informed review or discussion: - Coherence of arguments clear and logical progression of ideas and thoughts throughout the paper. - Clarity of expression and quality of grammar. - A critical level of analysis as opposed to descriptive analysis. - Understanding and application of lectures, readings and other relevant literature. - Well-formatted bibliography with ample in-text references, including:
+- Well-informed review or discussion: - Coherence of arguments clear and logical progression of ideas and thoughts throughout the paper. - Clarity of expression and quality of grammar. - A critical level of analysis as opposed to descriptive analysis. - Understanding and application of lectures, readings and other relevant literature. - Well-formatted bibliography or list of references

-- o Direct quotes must be cited with page numbers. - o Substantial marks will be taken off for improper citation and bibliographical formatting.

-Note: For guidance on proper bibliographic format visit the University of Calgary library website on the topic.
+- Ample in-text citations or references.
+Note all direct quotes must have page numbers. - Note that substantial marks will be taken off for improper citation and bibliographical formatting.
+For guidance on proper bibliographic format visit the University of Calgary library website on the topic.